shelialia/tp/docs/DeveloperGuide.md

 **MSS:**
 1. Concierge retrieves a !!guest (UC02)!!
 2. Concierge requests to delete the guest, passing the guest’s index in displayed list.
-3. GuestNote confirms the deletion of the guest.
+3. GuestNote confirms the deletion of the guest.  <br>
    Use case ends.

 **Extensions:**